• +228 872 4444

 Join online

 The event will be online only.
-The link to attend the meeting online on Teams will be provided as soon as this is available.
+Click the link here to attend the meeting online on Teams.

 Further information